Arrow-Debreu Securities and State Prices¶

 where \(\mathbf{P} = (P_1, P_2, \ldots, P_N)^\top\) is the vector of asset prices.

-Positivity: \(\phi_s > 0\) for all \(s = 1, 2, \ldots, S\).
-Every state is "valuable" — investors are willing to pay a positive price for insurance against any possible state.
+Under no-arbitrage, the FTAP gives positivity: \(\phi_s > 0\) for every \(s\).
+Economically, every state is "valuable" — investors are willing to pay a positive price for insurance against any possible state.

 State Prices and Risk-Neutral Pricing¶